Mohammed973-ai/Library_management_System/README.md

  we cant change its price as we are't people who put prices but when doing agg on rental we won't take it in consideration__

+- ## Data cleaning
+   - How many employees do we have ?

+	- What postions do we have ?

+	- how many employees does each postion have?

+	- What is the averag salary of the employee ?

+	- in what branch does an employee work and what is their postion ?

+	- Find Employees with the Most Book Issues Processed Write a query to find the top 3 employees who have processed the most book issues.
+Display the employee name, number of processed, and their branch.

+	- How many members do we have ?

+	- what is the range of reg date for OUR members ?

+	- List Members Who Have Issued More Than One Book -- Objective: Use GROUP BY to find members who have issued more than one book.

+	- List Members Who Registered since a year or more(longterm)

+	- OR

+	- Identify Members with Overdue Books (assume a 30-day return period) Display the member's_id, member's name, book title, issue date, and days overdue.

+	- Create a Table of Active Members
+	Use the CREATE TABLE AS (CTAS) statement to create a new table active_members containing members who have issued at least one book in the last 2 months.

+	- How many books do we have?

+	- What is the average rental price excluding outliers?

+	- What is the average rental price including outliers?

+	- the outlier doesnt seem to affect our average that much

+	- we may use median

+	- What categories of books do we have ?

+	- how many category of books do we have ?

+	- how many books do we have for each category?

+	- Find Total Rental Income by Category

+	- List Employees with Their Branch Manager's Name and their branch details

+	- Create a Table of Books with Rental Price Above a Certain Threshold let's say average

+	- what is top 3 category with highest rental price?

+	- Retrieve the List of Books Not Yet Returned

+	- Create Summary Tables: Use CTAS to generate new tables based on query results - each book and total book_issued

+	- Update Book Status on Return
+	Write a query to return the books and update the status of books in the books table to "Yes" when they are returned (based on entries in the return_status table).

+	- testing

+	- let's borrow  the game of throne book

+	- let's return it

+	- Branch Performance Report
+	Create a query that generates a performance report for each branch, showing the number of books issued, the number of books returned, and the total revenue generated from book rentals.